-The consolidated financial statements are prepared by combining the financial statements of all entities that comprise the Group, being Local Government Superannuation Scheme Pool A (the Scheme) and its subsidiary Local Investment Fund (LIF) as defined in Accounting Standard AASB 127 'Consolidated and Separate Financial Statements'.
-The Group will be referred to as the Consolidated Scheme.
+The consolidated financial statements are prepared by combining the financial statements of all entities that comprise the consolidated entity, being Local Government Superannuation Scheme Pool A (the Scheme) and its subsidiary Local Investment Fund (LIF) as defined in Accounting Standard AASB 127 'Consolidated and Separate Financial Statements'.
+The consolidated entity will be referred to as the Consolidated Scheme.
 Consistent accounting policies are employed in the preparation and presentation of the consolidated financial statements.